Snake0good/todo-app-django/README.md

 # Django Todo App

-Project is live (here)[https://web-production-4575.up.railway.app/]

-A project that I made as practice that was similar to one of the companies own websites.
+A sample project to get more comfortable with Django.

 Python, Django, HTML, CSS, SQLite3